 A “hotseater,” or trial technician, will allow you to focus on delivering a winning argument by taking care of the technical aspects of trial presentation.

 You can’t practice law without a legitimate license, and you can’t go to trial without a compelling presentation.
 But how do you find time to put slides and documents together?
 What happens when the computer conks out?
 Who can make those inevitable last-minute changes to the presentation?
+A hotseater can handle all of these technical challenges.

 Those are all excellent reasons to seek out an experienced and professional trial technician, more commonly known as a hot-seat operator or “hotseater.”
 They take all the stress off your shoulders so you can focus on arguing the merits of your case.